cornell-colab/Humanities-Data-Society/TwitterFirstSteps.md

 # Getting Started with Twitter Data

-To collect tweets with [twarc](https://github.com/DocNow/twarc), we first need to 1) apply for a Twitter developer account and 2) create an application.
+To collect tweets with [twarc](https://github.com/DocNow/twarc), we first need to:

+1) apply for a Twitter developer account
+2) create an application

 The developer account will allow us to create an application, which will eventually get us a series of API keys and tokens---basically like passwords---which we can then use to access Twitter data.

-According to Twitter, the reason for this somewhat drawn-out application process is to: 1) "prevent abuse of the Twitter platform" 2) and "better understand and serve our developer community."
+According to Twitter, the reason for this somewhat drawn-out application process is to:

+ 1) "prevent abuse of the Twitter platform"
+ 2) "better understand and serve our developer community"

 The following instructions will guide you through each part of the process.
-All together, it should take you about 30 minutes.
+All together, it should take ~30 minutes.

 ## Apply for a Twitter Developer Account